Dr. Bookspan's Extreme Research

 I did years of painful rehab after my paralyzing accident (not martial arts related) using my own methods while all around me said I was unreasonable not to accept I would never stand or walk.
 I started over as a white belt, training for years until earning the black belt a second time.

-Paul and I are at the Shaolin Temple (Shaolin Monastery) near Zhengzhou in China.
+In the photo below, Paul and I are at the Shaolin Temple (Shaolin Monastery) near Zhengzhou in China.
 We were glad to attend before it was popular with foreign tourists and before they had a cushy hotel there.

 From there, we traveled to the Chen Village, birthplace of Tai Chi, to study from the source.
 It was a poor backwater with open sewers, requiring a bone crunching trip by 4 wheel drive vehicle.
 More photos and stories of this to come.
 Check back here, or with me.